Answered By: ic @westernsydney.edu.au Last Updated: Dec 13, 2017 Views: 3420

 Another option is to use databases that only contain scholarly sources.
 See the collection of databases below:

 Symbols will appear to the left.
-The black and white symbol indicates if a journal is peer reviewed.
+The black and white symbol below indicates if a journal is peer reviewed.